FRACS General Surgery Fellowship Examination Pass Rate 2026

 - Curriculum-mapped content across all general surgery subspecialties.

-Start your 7-day free PRIMEX trial for the FRACS General Surgery Fellowship and find out exactly where your preparation stands.
+Start your 7-day free PRIMEX trial for the FRACS General Surgery Fellowship Examination and find out exactly where your preparation stands.

 Start free trialFrequently asked questions